Vladislav Petković Dis: Poetry

 To prepare our descendants for the next monument.

 Petković Dis was writing in 1913, just after Serbia wrested Kosovo from the Ottoman Empire and installed an obelisk on the site of the famous medieval battle when Kosovo was severed from Serbia by the Ottomans.
 Dis's poetry was not well received at the beginning by Jovan Skerlić, one of the most distinguished Serbian literary critics of that time, who did not care for the poems' morbid and sinister tone.

 His poem Cvetovi slave (Flowers of Glory) was translated into English by Djuradj Vujcic.

+Dis Poetry Prize

+The poetry prize bearing his name (Disova nagrada) has been awarded annually since 1965.
+Recipients include some of the most notable Serbian and Yugoslav poets: Vasko Popa (1965), Desanka Maksimović (1968), Oskar Davičo (1971), Miloš Crnjanski (1973), Izet Sarajlić (1982), Vesna Parun (1986), Ivan V. Lalić (1988), Matija Bećković (1990), Milovan Danojlić (1995), Radmila Lazić (2004), among others.

+The prize is awarded during the event Disovo proleće (Dis's Spring), which is regarded as one of the major cultural events in the city of Čačak and surrounding areas.